 Starting the Probate Process in California

-There are several forms and legal steps that must be completed in order to start the probate process in California.
-Below is a general overview of the forms that are filed and the legal requirements that must be met to start probate.
+There are several forms and legal steps to complete to begin the probate process in California.
+Below is a general overview of the forms you must fileand the legal requirements that must be met to begin probate.
 After you read this article, we recommend you read a detailed article discussing How to Fill Out Petition to Probate in California.

 Appointment of Personal Representative to Probate the Will